Tox-Archive/Tox-STS/STS.md

 ##Client paths/formats
 ###Tox data directory
 The path for Tox data on Windows is ``%APPDATA%/tox/`` (should this be roaming app data?)

 The path for Tox data on Linux is ``~/.config/tox/``

 This was chosen to work with as many existing clients as possible while allowing users to switch clients easily without loosing friends and IDs.

-###Logging

-Discussion in progress
-- send a png named ``__avatar.png`` (This is two _'s) of no more than 1 MB.
-- The other client would accept it automatically without prompting the user.
-- If the image is over 1 MB the file transfer would not be accepted/completed.
-- Upon finishing the transfer the other client would attempt to render it, displaying a thumbnail if it fails.

-If a client has an avatar saved it would display it.
-On starting a Tox client a client would attempt to send its avatar to each one of its friends.
-Upon setting a new avatar it would be sent to each one of its friends as well.
-If a new friend is added or comes online an avatar would be sent to him as soon as possible.

 ##User Safety

-###User Profile Encryption
-In order to prevent the threat of local data theft, all Tox clients should, however the method or implementation (including choice of crypto), provide a method to encrypt all local data.
-This is not STS-required, but heavily suggested in order to keep the users of Tox safe. (under discussion)

 ###NoSpam Changing
 All Tox IDs have attached a small NoSpam Key to prevent friend request spam.
 All clients should include a quick method of changing the NoSpam Key in the event of spam.
 This should never be done automatically, and should require an explicit action from the user.
 For more information on what the NoSpam Key is, and what it does, visit our [API Docs](https://libtoxcore.so)

 ##User profiles
 The Tox ID and its associated friends list and save file is called a profile.
 Save files should use the ".tox" extension to denote that they are Tox save files; clients should recognize .tox save files, preferably via integration with the operating system.
 That way, merely by double clicking a .tox file, the client will import the file for use.
 Here, import means copy the file into the data directory (see "Tox data directory" below).
 When talking about a profile's name, we mean the base name of the file.

 ###Profile management
 Clients should be able to track more than one Tox ID (i.e., its save file) in the same data directory.
 Clients should thus offer the ability to switch profiles (i.e., disconnect from the network, load a different profile, and reconnect), as well as import, rename, export, and delete profiles.
 These operations are relative to the data directory: importing means copying a file to the data directory, exporting means allowing the user to save a profile in a location of their choice, and deleting means removing the profile from the data directory.
 Together, these operations make it easy for a user to share a Tox ID and friend's list among whatever devices he or she uses.

 ###Recommendations regarding profile management
 Clients should encourage good user habits.
 1) Warn the user when they are about to export an unencrypted profile
 2) Warn the user when they are about to delete a profile currently in use